ctring/genex/README.md

 * Each distance must extend the interface (abstract class) `DistanceMetric.hpp`
 * Duplicate a distance function header file to work with
   * rename class and header file and name the header guards
-* If you are creating a complicated distance and you need to cache more than one numeric value, implement a cache as in our `Cosine.cpp` example.
+* If you are creating a complicated distance and you need to cache more than one numeric value, implement a cache as in our `Cosine.hpp` example.
+This can be done directly in your distance's header file.
 * Implement the `init` function
   * This function determines the first value in the resursive process of calculating a distance
   * Its generally zero and so usually will not need to be changed